-The Sociologist: Analysis From & About The DMV is the publication of the District of Columbia Sociological Society (DCSS).
+The Sociologist: Sociology From & About The DMV is the publication of the District of Columbia Sociological Society (DCSS).
 The Sociologist began as a newsletter for DCSS members.
 In 2014, under the leadership of Yoku Shaw-Taylor and with the proficiency of Briana Pocratsky, we transformed the newsletter into a periodic magazine, issued about three times per year, presenting analysis from and about the DC metropolitan area.

 The Sociologist is an open-access publication.
 It includes features intended to promote critical thinking about the social world; reviews casting a sociological eye on recent books and/or (other) cultural productions; spotlight interviews with local sociologists about their work and/or social issues in the metro area; photo essays focused on pertinent sociological themes; and advocacy/activist-oriented analyses of social policy issues.
 Through The Sociologist we intend to foster the DCSS project of connecting sociologists in the DMV.